ug-cp/precise_sntp/README.md

 In contrast to other implementations this library allows sub-second precision.

-As all (S)NTP implementation for arduino it is simplified.
+As all (S)NTP implementations for arduino it is simplified.

-Since in SNTP no mitigation algorithms (clock filter, clock adjust, ...) are done, a precision of sub-milliseconds is not meaningful.
+Since in SNTP no mitigation algorithms (clock filter, clock adjust, ...) are used, a precision of sub-milliseconds is not meaningful.
-Therefore we concentrate here to get the time with a precision of a few milliseconds.
+Therefore we concentrate here on getting the time with a precision of a few milliseconds.

 The returned epoch in different formats is always calculated using `millis()`.